 General Info – summary

-This Tree is up to 7m high + a narrowing trunk.
-Dense rounded crown has simple spear-shaped Leaves with an amplexicaul base and marginal yellow spines.
+This Tree is up to 7m high with a narrowing trunk.
+The dense rounded crown has simple spear-shaped Leaves with an amplexicaul base and marginal yellow spines.
 Terminal, cylindrical, 3-merous Flowers are in racemes.
-Bright yellow tepals in 2 whorls.
+Each has tepals in 2 whorls.
 6 exerted stamens have subulate filaments.
 A superior ovary with a filiform style extends the stigma after anthesis.
 Fruit is a truncate capsule with winged seeds.

 Description